Avnet/Ultra96-PYNQ/README.md

 make clean
 make
 ```
+### Note: the above will build a hardware design for Ultra96 V1 if you are using V2 use "make u96v2".

+### TBD: This is only for v1, need to add instructions for v2
 **After the hardware design has completed building and you have installed PetaLinux 2018.3 then create the Ultra96 BSP by executing PetaLinux cmds FROM the TOP DIRECTORY of the Ultra96 PYNQ board git.
 You may see a couple warnings after the -config, those are normal:**
 ```shell
 cd <LOCAL ULTRA96>